qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 :ref:`save modifications <sec_edit_existing_layer>` to them.
 Using the same data sources, you can also:

-* :guilabel:`Duplicate` a layer, generating  within the same project a copy you can modify some properties (name, styles, joins...).
+* :guilabel:`Duplicate` a layer to generate a copy where you can modify the name, style (symbology, labels, ...), joins, ...
-  The two layers rely on the same data source.
+  The copy uses the same data source as the original.
 * :guilabel:`Copy` and :guilabel:`Paste` layers or groups from one
-  project to another as a new instance whose properties can be modified independently from the original project.
+  project to another as a new instance whose properties can be modified independently.
   As for *Duplicate*, the layers are still based on the same data source.
 * or :guilabel:`Embed Layers and Groups...` from another project, as read-only copies which you cannot modify (see :ref:`nesting_projects`)